DaniilPalii/Configuration.PowerShell/Git/README.md

-Add this gitconfig file path to the gitconfig file in user directory:
+Add the gitconfig file path to the gitconfig file in user directory:

 ```
 [include]
-	path = X:\Configurations\Git\.gitconfig
+	path = X:/Configurations/Git/.gitconfig
 ```

+Remember to use slashes not backslashes in path!